mathjax/MathJax/mathjax/docs/rst/signals.rst

 ``test/sample-signals.html`` file (and its source) for examples of using signals.
-This example lists all the signals that occur while MathJax is processing that page, so it gives useful information about the details of the signals produced by variuous components.
+This example lists all the signals that occur while MathJax is processing that page, so it gives useful information about the details of the signals produced by various components.

 In this example, the listener starts loading an extra configuration file (from the same directory as the web page).
 Since it returns